 More weird food in China!

-There are many more weird Chinese foods I’ve tried during my travels through this fascinating, culinary country.
+There are many more strange Chinese dishes I’ve tried during my travels through this fascinating, culinary country.
 Some of the more bizarre dishes include:

 - Turtle stir-fry